Introduction to Translation Memory

 Transifex has a built-in Translation Memory (TM).
 TM is a powerful tool that helps with translation quality and consistency.
 It can even save you money by reducing the amount of repeat and new work a translator has to do.

 Without going into too much technical detail, Translation Memory is a database of previously completed translations.
 Each time a translation is submitted, it's saved to this database.
+You can also set only the reviewed strings to be added to this database.
 In the future, if a phrase similar to the original source string appears, the translation is presented to the translator as a suggestion.
 Let's look at an example.

 Say we have one string in our file: "It is sunny and warm in California."
 When we translate it, the translation is automatically saved to the TM.
 Then we add another string to the file: "It is sunny and warm in Greece."
 When the translator goes to work on the new string, they'll see the translation for the first string as a suggestion.
 While the two strings are not exactly the same, they share a lot of words – both contain the phrase "It is sunny and warm in."
 By seeing the suggestion, the translator can translate the new string quickly while keeping it consistent with the other translation.